nicktheo59/non-nicktheo59.github.io/autoshares/autoshares.md

 VendHawk
 TillHawk

-I do understand that these loose and esoteric referals to semi-baked products may raise more questions than they answer...
+I do understand that these loose and esoteric referrals to semi-baked products may raise more questions than they answer...
 I agree with you. ^^

 ![](../assets/img/masterplan-min.png)